terramate-io/terramate/docs/code-generation-config.md

 stacks/stack-1/locals.tf
 ```

-Lets say now we want the same setup for both stacks, instead of duplication the
+Lets say now we want the same setup for both stacks, instead of duplicating the
-configuration, we can just create the configuration on the parent dir of both
+configuration, we can just create a configuration file on the parent dir of both
 stacks **stacks/terramate.tm.hcl** :

 ```hcl